Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 The path going to Ewha Shopping Street

-An outline of Ewha Campus Complex, Welch-Ryang Auditorium, Pfeiffer Hall, and Ewha Street
+An outline of Ewha Campus Complex, Welch-Ryang Auditorium, Garden and Pfeiffer Hall

 1. Ewha Campus Complex: As you enter the campus, you’d be caught off-guard by the gorgeous beauty of the underpass.
 Strike a pose in front of the architectural wonder before you kick off the exploration.